 Google, with its reputation of having a fantastic office culture and only taking on the smartest available will have lots of competition for their intern programmes.
 From finance to marketing, there are roles for most students.
 The student careers area of their website is also predictably user-friendly.
 For more information click here.

-Have you tried any of these graduate schemes?
+So, have you tried any on this list of best graduate schemes?
+Did they land you a graduate job and help shape the rest of your career?
 Let us know in the comments!